The implant is a soft piece of plastic that's put in under the skin of the arm.

 Periods can change a lot.
 Many find their periods become less frequent or lighter.
 One in four people won’t have any periods at all, and about 1 in 5 will have periods or light bleeding (spotting) that's irregular, or have heavier bleeding that becomes a nuisance.
 Changes in periods won't cause any harm and won't stop you getting pregnant in future.

 Seek advice if irregular periods or bleeding are a problem, because there are ways of settling it down.
 The implant is easy to take out if it's not the right choice.

 It’s put in under the skin of the upper arm by a trained doctor or nurse and lasts for 3 years.
 There's a sharp jab from a small injection of local anaesthetic, and then it's not painful when it's put in.

 The implant is free from GPs, family planning/contraception clinics and sexual health clinics.
 Find out more about where to get the implant here

 How effective is the implant?

 The implant is the most effective method available – over 99%.
-This means that if 100 women used the implant for a year, less than 1 of them will become pregnant.
+This means that if 100 people used the implant for a year, less than 1 of them would become pregnant.